jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.3 Basins

-Identifies drainage basins that drain to the DEM edge..
+Identifies drainage basins that drain to the DEM edge.

 *Parameters*: